 Although I never had the “official” CD biopsy, given family history and symptoms (particularly a rash which looks very much like Dermatitis Herpetiformis), it is likely that I have Celiac Disease, not just gluten intolerance or non-CD gluten intolerance.

 Would I have the “golden standard” test (bowel biopsy) done now?
 Nope.
 In order to get a positive result, you have to be actively eating gluten.
 If you’ve been gluten free, this means you embark on a dangerous gluten challenge where you consume gluten for at least 3 months.
-Considering the damage that would do to my body, and that I would have to be out of work the entire time and for a long recovery period, I just can’t justify it.
+Considering the damage that would do to my body, and that I would have to be out of work the entire time and in for a long, very painful recovery period, I just can’t justify it.

 I’ve only been accidentally glutened a few times since 8/1/2008, but each time makes me sicker than the last.

 In 2019 and 2020, I did a few health DNA tests.
 I have 2 copies of the Celiac gene, and a note that I am at high risk for CD.
 If I wasn’t having any symptoms, all this would tell me is that I could trigger that gene to turn on later in life, but that it wasn’t really an issue now (from everything I’ve read).
 However, I had gone through years of symptoms, and the only thing which ever worked was adhering to a strict gluten free diet.
 Short of intentionally glutening myself so I can have a (presumably very expensive biopsy – and biopsies come with risks like perforation of the intestine), this is going to have to be sufficient for me to be able to say, Yes.
 I have Celiac Disease.

 Eating gluten free has made a tremendous difference in my life and in my health.
 The longer I have been gluten free, the more people (especially people I haven’t seen in a long time) tell me how much better, how much healthier I look.